 We prepare and empower our students for the future, while allowing them to enjoy the journey at every key stage; a Blackheath High School education inspires and equips girls to strive for their personal best.

-In Early Years Foundation Stage (EYFS), we know that girls flourish when they can explore, investigate and engage with the world around them.
-Imaginative games, role-playing and making things, all incite creative thinking and collaborative behaviour during this first all-important phase.
-Learning takes place at every moment.
-Forest school; assembly performances; or meeting Bob, the school’s giant African snail; every moment matters!
+In Early Years Foundation Stage (EYFS), we know that pupils flourish when they can explore, investigate, and engage with the world around them.
+Imaginative games, role-playing and making things all incite creative thinking and collaborative behaviour during this first all-important phase.

 Learning happens everywhere, from our Forest School to the Assembly Hall.
 We watch life in action as our beans begin to grow, our eggs hatch and our caterpillars evolve into butterflies – every moment matters!